eriknyquist/generate_life_calendar/README.rst

 Usage
 =====

-After cloning this repo, just run the script, passing in your birth date (format can be either dd-mm-yyyy or dd/mm/yyyy)
+After cloning this repo, run the script, passing in your birth date (format can be either dd-mm-yyyy or dd/mm/yyyy)

 ::